 New transfer students on the McMinnville campus are assigned a faculty advisor in the discipline the student plans to pursue.
 Students who are undeclared are assigned a faculty advisor through FIRST SEMESTER TRANSFER STUDENT SEMINAR (IDST 009), a one-credit paracurricular course required for all students who transfer to Linfield with fewer than 45 credits.
 New transfer students who transfer to Linfield with at least 45 credits may elect to enroll in FIRST SEMESTER TRANSFER STUDENT SEMINAR (IDST 009).

-Students pursuing pre-nursing on the McMinnville campus are assigned a pre-nursing faculty advisor once they declare pre-nursing as their intended field of study.
+Students pursuing pre-nursing on the McMinnville campus are assigned a pre-nursing faculty advisor whenever possible once they declare pre-nursing as their intended field of study.

 School of Nursing (Portland Campus)

 Students are assigned a nursing faculty advisor upon starting their first semester in the School of Nursing.
 Students are encouraged to meet regularly with their faculty advisor.
-Students needing assistance with graduation requirements may meet with the nursing advising coordinator in academic advising.
+Students needing assistance with graduation requirements may meet with the Academic Advisor for Pre-nursing/Nursing in academic advising.

 R.N. to B.S.N.

-Students enrolled in the R.N. to B.S.N. program are assigned a professional advisor as well as a faculty advisor.
+Students enrolled in the R.N. to B.S.N. program are assigned a professional advisor and a faculty advisor.
 Students are connected with their professional advisor prior to starting their first semester.

 Online and Continuing Education